 Jesus refers to the fulfillment of scripture (Isaiah 53:12) in order to explain to the disciples why they must start being self-reliant.
-Up until this point, their needs were providentially taken care of, such that they “did not lack anything.”
-For him to say that they must now be self-reliant would likely have been surprising to them, so he reminds them of his mission on earth.
+Up until this point, their needs were providentially taken care of, such that they did not lack anything.
+For Jesus to say that they must now be self-reliant would likely have been surprising to them, so he reminds them of his mission on earth.
 He is essentially saying: “Remember when I sent you out and you didn’t have to worry about these things?
 Well, Scripture is soon going to be fulfilled, and after that happens I will no longer be physically with you.
 In my absence, you will need to do these things to make sure that your needs are met.”

 The cloak that Jesus refers to was the simlāh (the Greek term being “himation”) or heavy outer garment worn by Jews.
 It provided protection from the elements and was for that reason regarded as one of an individual’s most important possessions.
 We’re told in Exodus 22:26-27 that if one takes another’s cloak as collateral for a loan, that it must be returned to its owner before sunset.
 Otherwise, the owner has nothing to cover himself with as he sleeps.
 Clearly, then, one’s cloak was an item of significant value.